How can lesbian, gay, bisexual and transgender (LGBT) people get the most out of face-to-face visits with their medical providers?

 Dr. Murayama also reiterated the importance of getting checked for all STDs, as many can make it easier to contract HIV due to the inflammation they cause.
 Also, some STDs, specifically HPV (human papillomavirus), can cause cervical cancer in women -- and anal cancer in women as well as men.

 The discussion of trans health reiterated many points that had already been fleshed out earlier in the workshop, including concerns around HIV risk, which for transwomen -- who, according to a large recent study, are nearly 50 times more likely to be HIV positive than general populations worldwide -- is a significant issue.
 Dr. Murayama did make a special comment about the use of silicone injections by the trans population.
 The U.S. Food and Drug Administration banned silicone injections in 1991, but they're still used outside of medical settings where the quality of the silicone isn't assured.
 Murayama said that, though silicone often gives the initial feminizing effects that patients want to see in their bodies, long-term side effects can be extremely dangerous.
 Once silicone is injected, it cannot be removed, unless it is a product made of silicone like a buttock or breast implant.
 (Dr. Murayama also informed the crowd that, when originally conceived, breast implants were not meant to stay in for life.)
 He also stressed the importance for transwomen of receiving regular Pap smears and anal Pap smears.

 Dr. Murayama ended by outlining some specific questions a person should ask their doctor when getting care or being prescribed medications.
-Read those important questions in Part Two of this report.

 Learn more about APICHA Community Health Center on its website, or follow APICHA on Twitter @apichahealth.